- We strive to provide complete care for our patients. Learn more about all the services we provide.

 The Suffolk Veterinary Group Animal Wellness Center looks forward in helping you in any way possible to ensure that your pet meets those travel requirements and can join their family wherever they are going, whether is only across the country…or across the world!!

-We are proud to offer our patients the Avid EuroChip that is ISO 11785 compliant for travel to many worldly destinations.
+We are proud to special order for our patients the Avid EuroChip that is ISO 11785 compliant for travel to many worldly destinations.
 Unfortunately, the HomeAgain microchip is not acceptable for travel outside the continental United States, or in much of the world, so if your pet already has a HomeAgain microchip and registration, they will need an Avid EuroChip and registration with the Avid PetTrac Database to travel.
 Having two microchips is not detrimental to your pet’s health in any way, and indeed, can provide double the amount of insurance that your pet is properly located should they get lost while in transit.

 We also have a universal microchip scanner that can confirm microchip identification of any microchip in a pet if you believe your pet's current microchip is compliant with the laws of your destination.
 Many destinations require that a Veterinarian provide certificate of ownership and proof of microchip identification for travel, and Dr. Winkler with our universal scanner can provide this for you.